-In 2014, Antony (Tony) Blinken guided the American response to civil unrest in Ukraine, yet the new U.S. secretary of state’s roots connecting him to the region run much deeper.
+In 2014, Antony (Tony) Blinken guided the American response to civil unrest in Ukraine, yet the U.S. secretary of state’s roots connecting him to the region run much deeper.

 The Blinkens of Ukraine